 Learn how to make the perfect meringue and achieve stiff peaks every time with our easy guide.
 We give you expert tips on which eggs to use, how to cook meringues and how to create the perfect meringue mix.

-We’ve also collated our best easy meringue recipes from meringue cookies to super easy chocolate meringues, along with the secret recipe to Yotam Ottolenghi’s pistachio and rosewater meringues.
+We’ve also collated our best easy meringue recipes – try the secret recipe to Yotam Ottolenghi’s pistachio and rosewater meringues.

 Which eggs should I use to make meringues?
 You need fresh eggs for meringues, the fresher the better.
 Utensils without any grease on them (including from egg yolks) are essential for making meringues, or the whites will be difficult, if not impossible to whisk.
 A glass or metal bowl will work better than a plastic one as fat clings to plastic.